flbdx/maskuni/README.md

    -4, --custom-charset4=CS

    -c, --charset=K:CS          Define a charset named 'K' with the content
                                'CS'.
-'K' may be an UTF-8 char onlye if --unicode is used.
+'K' may be an UTF-8 char only if --unicode is used.
 Otherwise it's a single 8-bit char.

  Masks:
   Masks are templates defining which characters are allowed for each positions.
-Masks are single line strings build by concatenating for each positions either:
+Masks are single line strings built by concatenating for each positions either:
   - a static character
   - a charset reference indicated by a '?' followed by the charset